Transum Maths Topics

 Estimating

 The ability to estimate values is an often overlooked part of Mathematics.
 Estimating lengths, weights, time, angles and solutions to problems should be practised regularly.
-Studends should make sensible estimates of a range of measures in relation to everyday situations.
+Pupils should make sensible estimates of a range of measures in relation to everyday situations.

 Factors